tsedio/tsed/docs/docs/filters.md

 # Filters
-> Beta feature.
-Need improvement.
-You can contribute !

 Filters feature lets you create a custom decorators that will be used on the methods parameters like [@BodyParams](api/common/mvc/bodyparams.md)